ikwabia/Car-Sales-/README.md

 # Analysing sales of cars in the USA, to inform decisions on the general outlook.

 # 1. Affordability Analysis
-Question: How does the affordability of cars, measured by the ratio of a buyer's income to the car's purchase price, vary across different income levels?
+Question: How does the affordability of cars, measured by the buyer's income to the car's purchase price, vary across different income levels?

 Objective: To analyze and categorize the affordability of cars based on buyers' income and car purchase prices.
 Identify trends and patterns in the affordability of cars among different income groups.